Ranger

 Animal Companion

-You gain an animal companion that accompanies you on your adventures and is trained to fight alongside you.
+You obtain an animal companion that accompanies you on your adventures and is trained to fight alongside you.

 You and your animal companion understand each other regardless of language and you have an instinctive bond with it that allows you to fight as a seamless unit.